 After encountering information once, there is a chance that you might not have understood all of it.
 But you’ll never know what you’ve misunderstood until you’re asked about it or begin to compare the information.

 If you’ve encountered the information a second time from another source, it will be framed differently.
 And because it’s framed differently, your brain will be forced to digest the information afresh since you can’t predict what will be said next.
-If you’ve misunderstood something the first time, you’ll instantly recognize a difference.
+One of the benefits of learning from a number of sources is that if you’ve misunderstood something the first time, you’ll instantly recognize a difference the next go around.
 You’ll begin to ask clarifying questions and search for answers.

 You’ll have a more rounded perspective